Will war fast-track the energy transition? | DW | 04.03.2022

 "The faster we push ahead with the expansion of renewable energies, the better," Scholz said a few days after the invasion.

 Yet, at the moment, Germany is reliant on Russia for both oil and at least 32% of its gas.
-Reliant to the tune $700 million (€640 million) a day, according to some estimates currently doing the rounds.
+Reliant to the tune $700 million (€640 million) a day, according to some estimates.

 Noting that 40% of Russia's federal budget comes from oil and gas — which also comprise 60% of Russian exports — the coalition calls for "bold steps towards the radical decarbonization of our societies."